New Entrepreneurs Foundation

 New Entrepreneurs Foundation (NEF), founded in 2010, is a London-based nonprofit organization that runs development programmes for aspiring entrepreneurs.
+The Centre for Entrepreneurs (CFE) is the UK’s leading entrepreneurship foundation.
+Their aim is to make the country more entrepreneurial.

 History

 Founded in 2010 by Oliver Pawle, Dee Stirling, Sir Nigel Rudd and The Lord Davies of Abersoch CBE, the NEF was designed to support the next generation of UK entrepreneurs building new businesses.

 In 2013, the organisation launched a guide for social entrepreneurs.

 In 2017, it was announced a new organisation would be set up by NEF and The Centre for Entrepreneurs to work on long-term challenges to entrepreneurship in the United Kingdom.
 One million pounds was donated to the project by Mikhail Fridman.

 Organisation

 NEF solely focuses on the entrepreneurial potential of its intake rather than existing venture ideas.
 It does not require the contribution of equity from its participants’ ventures.
 It is entirely funded through corporate and individual sponsorship.
 See Sponsors and Funding for more information.

 Based in London the organisation's direction is decided by a Board of Trustees and CEO Neeta Patel.